sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/2_enums.md

 }
 ```
 This is a good start, but not yet complete.
-We still need to annotate references to enum values, such as on lines 6 and 12.
-There aren't declarations, so we'll need to add a new visitor.
+The reference to `Error` on line 6 and the use of `Level::Error` in `main` are not declarations, so we'll need a new visitor to handle them.

 ### Enum References